spacetelescope/style-guides/guides/jupyter-notebooks.md

 ## Principles

+**Design for portability**

-**APIs not filesystems:** Notebooks should be portable.
+Notebooks should be portable.
 Don't assume a consumer of this notebook is running in the same environment as you.

+- APIs not file systems.
+Use libraries such as [`astroquery.mast`](https://astroquery.readthedocs.io/en/latest/) to retrieve data you use with your notebook.
+Never hard-code a path to a file on e.g. a shared filesystem.
+- If you need specific packages installed to enable your notebook to execute, define them in a custom [`requirements.txt`](https://pip.pypa.io/en/stable/reference/pip_install/#example-requirements-file) file that can be used to install these dependencies.

+**Don't make assumptions**

-**Don't make assumptions:** Don't assume people know the same things as you.
+As the notebook author, don't assume people know the same things as you.
 This means any terms/common acronyms should be defined when they are first used.
+If you're using some kind of astronomical parameter, define it (e.g. in its mathematical form), link to definitions in the literature etc.

+**Execute all cells**

-**Execute all cells:** When your notebook is checked into the [STScI notebooks repository](https://github.com/spacetelescope/notebooks), all of the cells will be executed by our testing infrastructure.
+When your notebook is checked into the [STScI notebooks repository](https://github.com/spacetelescope/notebooks), all of the cells will be executed by our testing infrastructure.

+**Don't check in executed cells**

+When your notebook is checked into the [STScI notebooks repository](https://github.com/spacetelescope/notebooks), we run `nbconvert` and turn your notebooks into web-hosted versions.
+At that point, the cells will be executed... and rendered?

+**Define your environment**

-**Define your environment:** If you need specific packages installed to enable your notebook to execute, define them in a custom [`requirements.txt`](https://pip.pypa.io/en/stable/reference/pip_install/#example-requirements-file) file that can be used to install these dependencies.
+If you need specific packages installed to enable your notebook to execute, define them in a custom [`requirements.txt`](https://pip.pypa.io/en/stable/reference/pip_install/#example-requirements-file) file that can be used to install these dependencies.

 ## Notebook structure